 Noah Rudd is an oboist, born and raised in New Zealand.
 Now active as a soloist, chamber musician and orchestral performer, he was rather a late bloomer to the 'play a musical instrument' scene.
 Despite dabbling in a number of instruments, it wasn't until he turned nine that he decided on the oboe and began learning with Alison Jepson – a decision that directed his musical journey.

 In 2018, Noah graduated from the University of Auckland with a Bachelor of Music, studying under the tutelage of Robert Orr and Martin Lee.
-During this time, he held the Principal chair in the University of Auckland Symphony Orchestra, Auckland Youth Orchestra (AYO) and NZSO National Youth Orchestra.
-He has also performed with a number of professional orchestras, including the Auckland Philharmonia Orchestra and New Zealand Symphony Orchestra.
+During this time, he held the position of Principal Oboe in the University of Auckland Symphony Orchestra, Auckland Youth Orchestra and NZSO National Youth Orchestra.
+He has also played with a number of professional orchestras including the Auckland Philharmonia Orchestra and New Zealand Symphony Orchestra.

-Currently, Noah is training at the Australian National Academy of Music (ANAM) with Principal Oboist of the Melbourne Symphony Orchestra, Jeffrey Crellin.
+This is Noah’s second year training at the Australian National Academy of Music (ANAM) with Principal Oboe of the Melbourne Symphony Orchestra, Jeffrey Crellin.

 Musician Beneficiary Support generously provided by ANAMsyndicate - Helen & Bernard Jordan, Cynthia & David O'Keefe, Noeline Sandblom, Daniel & Frances Wallace, Rowan Streiff, Christina & Terry Hart